-When booking a flight, some travelers opt to choose those that stop in between the journey.
+When booking a flight, some travelers choose those that stop during the journey.
 Having a quick stop in one of the best airports for layovers can be fun, relaxing, or a real adventure!

 But which airports have the best or most unique amenities and nearby attractions?
 Where can you enjoy a layover?
-Whether you want an airport with indoor waterfalls, gardens, aquariums, luxury lounges, authentic eateries, or rooftop swimming pools overlooking beautiful landscapes, there are plenty of fine airports out there – both in the US and abroad.
+Whether you want an airport with indoor waterfalls, gardens, aquariums, luxury lounges, authentic eateries, or rooftop swimming pools overlooking beautiful landscapes, there are plenty of fine airports in the US and abroad.

-Some of these airports have come up with exciting ways to make layovers fun.
+Some of these airports have devised exciting ways to make layovers fun.
 From creating prime retail sites to thoughtful art galleries, the ingenuity of some of these airports’ amenities is bound to keep travelers on a layover entertained.

 When you have a deliberate (or accidental) layover or a stopover, you not only get to stretch and unwind in between your trip, but you could also save some money while doing it.